top of page

 FYI, prices and ratings are accurate as of time of writing.

-Holosun 507C Open Reflex Sight
+Holosun 507C X2: Open Reflex Sight

 holosun 507c

 I love this little RDS.
 It's very compact and leaves the "footprint" of the gun small.
 I carry a Glock 36, in 45 ACP, for those that don't speak the Glock Numbering system.
 I had to use a Glock Rear Sight Mount; it's an RDS mount that uses the stock dovetail when the gun is not cut for an optic.
 My adapter is made by Stike Industries and screws into the top of my Glock.
 The screws don't cut into the metal of the slide; they create a very snug pressure with the dovetail notch fit.
-I had to remove the original Glock backplate and install the one with the adapter; it was easy money.
+I had to remove the original Glock backplate and install the one with the adapter.
+It was easy money.
 This new backplate is part of the mounting, and now the Holosun 507C is rock solid.

-I am here to tell everyone I love this Holosun 507C!
-I can have one of three reticles with just the touch of a button.
-I can go from Dot to Dot-and-Circle or just the circle, depending on my eyeballs, the available light, and what I shoot.
-One of the best features is the Auto Brightness function.
-In sunlight, it turns itself up; in the dimmer settings, it adjusts downward - like magic.
-I talked about the Shake Awake feature, which is very handy and makes using the red dot foolproof.
+I talked about the shake awake technology feature, which is very handy and makes using the red dot foolproof.
 It will turn off at ten minutes as it comes from the factory.
 I can set it to shut off at an hour or twelve hours or stay on until the battery goes dead.
 Once I set it, that's it until I reset the option.

 The battery access is on the right side of the optic and is easily accessible anytime.
-The instructions claim a battery life of 10,000 hours with the fullest reticle of the dot-and-circle and 50,000 hours with just the dot (makes sense; it uses less LED power for the dot over the other ones).
+The instructions claim a battery life of 10,000 hours with the fullest multiple reticle system of the dot-and-circle and 50,000 hours with just the dot (makes sense; it uses less LED power for the dot over the other ones).
 As much as I like to write the most helpful reviews possible, I am not going to turn on the light and check it to see if the 10,000-hour claim is correct.

 As a guy who grew up on iron sights and was a true believer that iron sights were the only option, age and old eyeballs are helping me overcome this bias.
 After getting used to its phase, the red dot is easy to pick up and makes a great sight picture, even at a distance.

-Get it from Amazon now: $309.99
+Get it from Amazon now: $309.99 & FREE Returns

 holosun 507c